 This type of audit will mix all of the above aspects of other audit types but with a special mix of onsite work too.
 Onsite work can be as simplistic as a fake pizza delivery guy or the UPS man that is dropping off a box and leaves a few carefully placed CD’s or USB keys.
 Or it may be a sales guy who is having a meeting with the boss and needs a print out of his ruined resume or sales proposal.
 Or it can be an after hours red team break in where we infiltrate the perimeter and steal company secrets.

-If your company contains secrets, files or data that could ruin your business to land in a competitors hands then nothing is too far fetched.
+If your company contains secrets, files or data that could ruin your business if they landed in a competitors hands, then nothing is too far fetched.
 It costs companies over $25 billion per year in loss, so it is a serious threat.

 This is a very short overview of a very serious topic.
 The question that might come up is how to use this information?